-Minute metallic nano particles shimmering in the light similar to the scales on a butterfly's wing are set to turn into the color-change components of a revolutionary new approach to point-of-care medical diagnostics, according to a study published in International Journal of Design Engineering.
+Minute metallic nano particles shimmering in the light are set to turn into the color-change components of a revolutionary new approach to point-of-care medical diagnostics, states study.

 The researchers point out that point-of-care medical diagnostics is an important part of healthcare today because it provides timely information to medical staff caring for patients as well as ensuring blood transfusion safety and providing useful surveillance data for emergency public health intervention as well as long-term public health strategies.
 Various studies, including one from the Bill and Melinda Gates Foundation and the National Institutes of Health (NIH) have emphasized repeatedly the importance of point-of-care diagnostics.
 As such, researchers the world over are searching for the insights and the technology to make simple, portable, and effective diagnostic devices to meet this need.